Table of contents[MISSING: System.API.no-headers]

 NH3 and NH4

 always form equilibrium with pH and temperature.
-When you do a water change the new water will often be harder and have a higher pH than the water you are removing, especially if you have been a bit lazy with water changes.
+When you do a water change the new water will often be harder and have a higher pH than the water you are removing.
 This is because organic acids from fish / plant waste and other biological activity will remove the waters hardness

 and lower the pH.
 On changing water a move to a higher pH will unlock NH4 into NH3 and the transition can happen in fractions of a second.